SmoothSpatula/SmoothSpatula-RandomCharacter/README.md

 ## Special Thanks To
-* Darkener on The RoRR Modding Server for suggesting this idea
+* Darkener and Molk on The RoRR Modding Server for suggesting this idea
 * [Klehrik](https://github.com/Klehrik) for the help
 * The Return Of Modding team